-The HEDNO is the main DSO in Greece responsible for the distribution network in the whole country.
+HEDNO is the main DSO in Greece responsible for the distribution network in the whole country.
 The total length of Network 228.900 km, of which the Medium Voltage Network (M.V) is 107.500 km and L.V 121.400 km.
 HEDNO is responsible to 154.950 MV/LV Substations and 224 HV/MV Substations.
 The installation of distributed generation (mainly PVs) makes the management of the distribution network difficult.
-HEDNO is also the operator of the Non-Inteconnected Systems in Greece, namely the islands that is not interconnected with the main grid.
+HEDNO is also the operator of the Non-Interconnected Systems in Greece, namely the islands that is not interconnected with the main grid.
 The second Greek demo site is an island called Kythnos.
-Kythnos is an island and municipality in the Western Cyclades, with a population of 1632 people.
-Kythnos has a thermal installed capacity of 4.966 MW, with a peak power consumption of 2.7 MW, it has three MV distribution lines at 15 kV voltage level, and it doesn‘t have any transmission network.
-And the island was the site for the first European PV plant installation.
+Kythnos is an island and a municipality in the Western Cyclades with a population of 1.632 people.
+Kythnos has a thermal generation installed capacity of 4.97 MW with a peak power consumption of 2.7 MW.
+It has medium voltage and low voltage distribution lines.
+Kythnos was the site for the first European PV plant installation.

 NOTE: please note that as the project is developing in a dynamic way, changes are always possible.

 In the last couple of months the project has organised 4 citizen engagement workshop in 4 different pilot sites in Greece, Spain, Belgium and Italy.
 These pilot site workshops were planned and designed to contribute to the overall project objectives to include citizens in the different decision-making processes.
 The community engagement workshops informed the citizens about the deployment of the WiseGRID tools in their neighborhood and provided a platform to ask questions and to give feedback and suggestions.

 The recruitment workshop was held 2017/06/07 in Kythnos island with local citizens, WiseGRID project leaders and local municipality officials.